tom171296/BlogNet/_drafts/2023-11-14-WhatsNewInCSharp12.md

 However, this brevity comes with a trade-off, as primary constructors introduce a level of abstraction and "magic" under the hood.
 The parameters declared in the primary constructor are implicitly transformed into private fields, which can impact the predictability of the code for developers unfamiliar with this feature.

 While primary constructors are advantageous for scenarios such as dependency injection, where a straightforward initialization is desired, they may not be suitable for situations that require more complex checks or logic during object creation.
 In cases where additional validation or manipulation is needed, the traditional constructor syntax might be more appropriate.

-In summary, primary constructors provide a valuable tool for certain use cases by simplifying the syntax and reducing redundancy, but developers should carefully consider their application, especially when dealing with more intricate object creation scenarios.

 ## Collection expressions
 In the dynamic landscape of C# programming, the ubiquity of collection-like values is unquestionable.
 These values are fundamental for data storage and exchange between components.
 However, the current state of affairs presents a challenge: the creation of such values involves a myriad of verbose approaches.